Dependent and Disability Pension Act: First Attempt

 The first comprehensive pension disability bill was put together in 1887.
-This bill was almost identical to the bill to be passed in 1890 in that it granted pensions to all Union veterans suffering from a disability, regardless of its origin.
+This bill was almost identical to the bill to be passed in 1890 in that it granted pensions to all Union veterans with a disability, regardless of its origin.
 However, it was distinct from the 1890 bill in two ways.
 First, it awarded all eligible veterans a $12 monthly pension.
 This differed from the Dependent and Disability Act, which gave pensions worth between $6 and $12 depending on the severity of the disability in question.
 Second, it required applicants to prove that they were financially dependent on another source, a feature that was absent from the final version of the bill passed in 1890.

 Although many lawmakers expected Cleveland to sign the bill, he instead vetoed it on February 11, infuriating the GAR and ensuring that pensions would be a central issue in the 1888 election.
 Cleveland's primary objections to the bill were that it would be extremely costly, that determining the extent to which applicants were dependent on others would be too difficult, that the pension was ungraded and that the system would be abused by fraud.
 The bill returned to the House but did not garner enough votes to override the President's veto.